sonic-net/SONiC/doc/mclag/MCLAG_Enhancements_HLD_old.md

 7. MclagSyncd updates ICCP session and MCLAG remote interface state information to STATE_DB FDB_TABLE and MCLAG_REMOTE_INTF_TABLE
 8. MclagSyncd updates MAC addresses learned from peer MCLAG node to new  MCLAG FDB table .
 9. FdbOrch registers for new MCLAG FDB table updates to process MAC updates from peer MCLAG node, ISOGRP Orch process new updates from MclagSyncd.
-10. FdbOrch updates remote MAC addresses with new SAI attribute not to age them out.
+10. FdbOrch updates remote MAC addresses with new SAI attribute not to age out them.
 11. Syncd gets the ICCP learned remote MAC addresses with new SAI attribute SAI_FDB_ENTRY_TYPE_STATIC_MACMOVE set .
 12. Syncd programs the remote MAC to HW
 13. FdbOrch registers with NeighborOrch for all the ICCP learned remote MAC addresses.